-- (ii) Details by States.
-In earlier Year Books (see No. 22, p, 501) information was given concerning the notification, etc., of diseases under State headings. - (iii) Diseases Notifiable and Cases Notified in each State and Territory.
-The following table, which has been compiled by the Commonwealth Department of Health, shows for the year 1938 the diseases which are notifiable in each State and Territory and the number of cases notified.
+(ii) Details by States.
+In earlier issues of the Official Year Book (see No. 22, p.
+501) information was given concerning the notification, etc., of diseases under State headings.

+(iii) Diseases Notifiable and Cases Notified in each State and Territory.
+The following table, which has been compiled by the Commonwealth Department of Health, shows for the year 1939 the diseases which are notifiable in each State and Territory and the number of cases notified.
 Diseases not notifiable in a State or Territory are indicated by an asterisk.